-Baklava is a sweet desert that has layers of filo pastry, chopped nuts, and a syrup or honey glaze.
+Baklava is a sweet dessert that has layers of filo pastry, chopped nuts, and a syrup or honey glaze.

 Sauternes is a great pair, as it has lots of honey notes, is sweet, and it goes great with chopped nuts.
 Sauternes is a sweet wine from the Sauternais region of the Graves section in Bordeaux, France.
 This wine is made from Sémillon, Sauvignon blanc, and Muscadelle grapes that have been affected by “noble rot”, or Botrytis Cinerea.
 Noble Rot is an infection that causes the grapes to become raisin like, which in turn, concentrates the flavour.